getnikola/nikola/docs/manual.rst

     .. code:: restructuredtext

        .. previewimage: /images/looks_great_on_facebook.png

+    If a post has no `previewimage` it will try to use the `DEFAULT_PREVIEW_IMAGE` option from the configuration.

     The image can be of any size and dimension (services will crop and adapt) but should less than 1 MB and be larger than 300x300 (ideally 600x600).